The Capricorn Icons of Culture Shock

-Marilyn Manson began to gain notoriety in Ft.
-Lauderdale’s underground scene in the late 80’s but things didn’t get seriously shocking until Nine Inch Nails lead singer and fellow Earth sign, Trent Reznor took notice of the band in 1993.
+Marilyn Manson began to gain notoriety in Fort Lauderdale’s underground scene in the late 80’s but things didn’t get seriously shocking until Nine Inch Nails lead singer and fellow Earth sign, Trent Reznor took notice of the band in 1993.
 And just as any decent dose of culture shock should do, Marilyn Manson soon enough became a household name to Goth and non-Goth fans alike.

-With her self named radio and TV shows, White gave the image of a wholesome, nice lady that you, too, would enjoy getting to know.
-This sweet, all be it saccharine persona was used as an auditioning standard for a newly written guest character named Sue Ann Nivens for “The Mary Tyler Moore Show” in 1973.
+With her self-entitled radio and TV shows, White presented a public persona of a wholesome, nice lady that you, too, would enjoy getting to know.
+This sweet, all be it saccharine personality type was used as an auditioning standard for a newly written guest character named Sue Ann Nivens for “The Mary Tyler Moore Show” in 1973.

 This might be a stretch, but how about Betty White?

-What truly shocked people the most that momentous night was not the fact that White was performing fast lined comedy with kids 50 years or more her junior in front of a live television audience.
-Nor was it that at that time Betty was a late octogenarian (the Golden Goat Girl is now a nonagenarian).
+What truly shocked people most that momentous evening was not the fact that White was performing fast lined comedy with kids 50 years or more her junior in front of a live television audience.
+Nor was it that when the live show took place Betty was a late octogenarian (the Golden Goat Girl is now a nonagenarian).

 “Facebook?
 The only way I have of getting in touch with old friends is a Ouija board.”

-….along with their real first and last names.
+Along with their real first and last names.

-Cover photo of Marilyn Manson: lyrics.songonlyrics.net
+Photo of Marilyn Manson: lyrics.songonlyrics.net

 Woman in a Hat photo by Henri Matisse : Wikipedia.org